DendroMap: Visual Exploration of Large-Scale Image Datasets for Machine Learning with Treemaps: Related Work

 Many existing visualization tools for ML support the tasks of analyzing performance results and exploring datasets at multiple levels of abstraction, ranging from individual instances to entire classes.
 While ML practitioners often only use summary metrics (e.g., accuracy) or class-level statistics, visualization researchers have argued the importance of instance-level analysis.
 Early works include ModelTracker~\cite{amershi2015modeltracker}, Squares~\cite{ren2016squares}, and Facets-Dive~\cite{facets, wexler2019if}.
 These tools represent each instance as a small square using the \textit{unit visualization} technique~\cite{park2017atom}, enabling users to see individual instances in the context of aggregated information.
 This can work particularly well for image datasets as each square can be replaced with a thumbnail of the actual image content.

-While individual instance-level analysis provides detailed low-level analysis, the scale of datasets urges researchers to develop ways to slice and filter datasets, resulting in subgroup-level analysis~\cite{kahng2017activis, hohman2018visual,he2021can}.
+While instance-level analysis has benefits, the scale of datasets urges researchers to develop ways to slice and filter datasets, resulting in subgroup-level analysis~\cite{kahng2017activis, hohman2018visual,he2021can}.
 This allows users to specify data subsets based on attributes and perform more fine-grained analysis than at the class-level.
-However, image data creates a fundamental challenge in supporting such analysis because there are no annotations or attributes beyond class labels.
+However, image data creates a fundamental challenge in supporting such analysis because there are no attributes beyond class labels.
 Therefore, group structures are often created with algorithmic approaches.
 A common approach is to use a DR technique like t-SNE~\cite{maaten2008tsne} or UMAP~\cite{mcinnes2018umap}, which are often applied to high-dimensional representations obtained from neuron activations~\cite{rauber2016visualizing}.
-In this paper, we propose an alternative approach to visualizing relationships between images by using a hierarchical clustering algorithm.
+We propose an alternative approach to capturing group structures.

-We recognize that dataset analysis is an increasingly important topic to address.
-ML researchers have stressed the importance of data in deep learning by coining terms like Data-Centric AI and MLOps~\cite{ng2021chat}.
-Our work aligns with this trend to support data exploration for ensuring that datasets are less biased, more fair and inclusive, and contain fewer errors.
-A recently developed tool named Know Your Data~\cite{kyd} aligns with this goal; however, its focus is on statistics based on many attributes obtained from external APIs (e.g., face recognition, object detection), while our work focuses on making sense of raw image datasets by relying on human perception.
+ML researchers have stressed the importance of datasets by coining terms like Data-Centric AI and MLOps~\cite{ng2021chat}.
+Our work aligns with this trend to ensure that ML datasets are less biased, more fair and inclusive, and contain fewer errors.
+A recently developed tool named Know Your Data~\cite{kyd} aligns with this goal, providing statistics based on attributes obtained from external APIs (e.g., face recognition, object detection).
+Our work instead focuses on making sense of raw image datasets by relying on human perception.